Rules: The following rules have been adopted by the

 11. The finisher award will be provided at no

-additional cost to all finishers who have been club members in good standing for
+additional cost to all finishers who have been club members who are caught up on all

-more than one year prior to their finish date.
-Members who do
+dues and have been club members for more than two years prior to their finish date.

 information on purchasing an award.